 MARIA ISABEL BONILLA

 Maria Isabel Bonilla was born in Cali, Colombia.
 This city is known for its lush tropical environment and a dynamic, vibrant Salsa music scene.
 Upon her high school graduation, she moved to Bogotá -Colombia’s capital- to pursue several degrees in fine art, design and illustration.
 In 2011 she moved to Billings to pursue yet another degree in Equestrian Studies and fell in love with Montana.
 She decided to stay to continue pursuing her two passions: art and horses.

 She currently holds a Bachelor’s degree in Fine Arts and a Minor in Design from Los Andes University, as well as a Certificate in Illustration for Children’s Literature from Jorge Tadeo Lozano University.
-Finally, she also holds and a Magna Cum Laude Bachelor’s in Equestrian Studies from Rocky Mountain College.
+Finally, she also holds and a Magna Cum Laude Bachelor’s degree in Equestrian Studies from Rocky Mountain College.
 In 2017, she founded Blue Jaguar Art, her personal studio.
-She lives in Billings, Montana is now actively participating in local Art Shows and Exhibitions, which included her debut at the prestigious Yellowstone Art Museum Art Auction in March of 2018.
+She lives in Billings, Montana is now actively participating in local Art Shows and Exhibitions.
 She is currently working as a freelancing artist, graphic designer, illustrator and equestrienne.